vitessio/website/content/en/docs/21.0/user-guides/schema-changes/table-lifecycle.md

 - Implicitly skip the `purge` stage, even if defined
 - Implicitly skip the `evac` stage, even if defined

-## Stateless flow by table name hints
+## Stateless Flow by Table Name Hints

 Vitess does not track the state of the table lifecycle.
 The process is stateless thanks to an encoding scheme in the table names.
 Examples: